madhumitha-rsuresh/Morphomigratory-parameters/README.md

 ## 2.3.
 Training Model
 ### Method 1
-- Manually train the model by giving reference templates for 'cells' and 'background' as shown below:
+- Manually train the model by giving reference templates for 'cells' and 'background' as shown below.
+- Click on **'Train Classifier'**
 <img width="824" alt="Segmentation process" src="https://github.com/madhumitha-rsuresh/Morphomigratory-parameters/assets/88226429/4deb6227-806d-438e-abd7-e9e02f9de2c0">

-- Click on **'Train Classifier'**
 #### Method 2
 - Some trained models have been uploaded in the folder 'classifer models' for cell types - OVCAR3 and SKOV3.
 - Click on **'Load Classifier'** and upload the given model.